bem-archive/bem-tools/README.md

 The default TCP port the server is listening to is 8080.
 You can change it with the --port (-p) parameter.

-When the server gets a request for some *.html file it will look for appropriate BEMJOSN and BEMHTML files, apply one to another and return the result.
+When the server gets a request for some *.html file it will look for appropriate BEMJOSN and BEMHTML files, apply one to another and return the result if both files do exist.
+The contents of the *.html file will be returned otherwise.

 ### Tech modules